 A small bowl or another container: This is for stashing the small screws—and keeping them safe from curious cats and children.

-Use your screwdriver to remove the now-exposed screws.
-Remember righty, lefty-loosey.
+Removing the now-exposed screws: Use your screwdriver to remove the now-exposed screws.
+Remember righty, lefty-loose.
 Some screws are easy to remove; others, not so much.
 But moving the screen into just the right position usually exposes the screws enough for removal.
 Carefully start prying the screen bezel away from the backside of the screen case.
 Work a fingernail or other thin, prying object into the crack around the outside of the screen.

-Once you’ve unsnapped the screen bezel, it may or may not be easy to remove.
-If not, it’s likely stuck around the screen hinges.
+Prying screen bezel away – pre-removal: Once you’ve unsnapped the screen bezel, it may or may not be easy to remove.
 Moving the screen position up or down, with some gentle force, should free it fully.

 On each of the trim frames’ sides, remove any screws securing it to the LCD.
 Most laptops have three screws on each side.

-Disconnect the video cable from the back of the LCD.
-Generally, most broke computer have these connectors in the center of the connector tray.
+Setting the LCD face-down into the keyboard: Disconnect the video cable from the back of the LCD.
+Generally, most computer have these connectors in the center of the connector tray.
 You usually have to remove the tape that’s securing the video connector at the back of the screen.
 When you get to the point of actually pulling the video cable out of the screen connector, it should unplug with little force.
 Attaching-Detaching Video Connector

 Once you’ve fully removed the broke computer, place the new one face-down like you did the old one.
 Re-connect the video cable in the same way you detached it.
 Set the new screen up in the side trim frame pieces, then re-secure it like the old one was.